Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Nonsmooth commutation principles

-Since the objective function of \eqref{maxdif} is differentiable, the first-order condition for optimality says $-v\otimes a\in N(I,\AutV)$ (cf. \cite[Theorem\,6.12]{Rock-Wets}).
-From Proposition\,\ref{tangentnormal} we deduce that $v\otimes a\in\DerV^\perp.$ Thus, from Proposition\,\ref{comder} we conclude that $a$ and $v$ operator commute. \end{proof} For the minimization case, we will use the necessary optimality conditions provided in Theorem\,\ref{th:opt}.
+For the minimization case, we will use the necessary optimality conditions provided in Theorem\,\ref{th:opt}.
 We will see that the qualification condition \eqref{qconstraint} reduces to the fact that among all the elements in $\partial^\infty\Theta(a)$, the zero vector is the only one that operator commutes with $a$. \begin{theorem} Let $\mathcal V$ be a Euclidean Jordan algebra, and let $\Theta:\VV\to\bR$ be a function.
-Let $F:\VV\to\mathbb R$ be a weakly spectral function, and let $\mathcal E\subseteq \VV$ be a weakly spectral set.
+Let $F:\VV\to\mathbb{R}$ be a weakly spectral function, and let $\mathcal E\subseteq \VV$ be a weakly spectral set.
 Let $a\in\VV$ be such that $\Theta$ is regular at $a$.
 Suppose that $a$ is a local minimizer of the map

 and suppose that the following condition is satisfied:

 Then, $a$ operator commutes with some element in $\partial\Theta(a)$. \end{theorem} \begin{proof} Observe that $\partial\Theta(a)\neq\emptyset$ because $\Theta$ is regular at $a$.
 If $a=0$, then the result follows due to the fact that the zero element operator commutes with every element in $\VV$.
 Now, assume that $a\neq 0$ and that $a$ is a local minimizer of the map \eqref{mapT}.
 This means that